-The reason we are a “Farm to Fork” restaurant is NOT because it is the trendy thing to do.
+The reason we make “Farm to Tortilla” decisions as a restaurant is not because it is the trendy thing to do.
 Sean was born & raised on a farm and cattle ranch and deeply understand the significance of local farms & ranches in a community.
 The closer product is harvested to where it is consumed means:

 - Produce can be harvested at its peak ripeness because it doesn’t have to travel far